Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 ## MVP

+- In MVP, all presentation logic is pushed to the presenter.
+- MVP advocates separating business and persistence logic out of the Activity and Fragment
 - The __Model__ handles the data part of our application
 - The __Presenter__ acts as a bridge that connects a Model and a View.
 - The __View__ is responsible for laying out views with the relevant data as instructed by the Presenter